camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 # It will ask you to provide the following values
 # Enter the region that was lost, values can either be 0 or 1:
 ## In our case we lost region 1, therefore input 1
-# Enter Helm release name used for installing Camunda 8 in both Kubernetes clusters:
-## the way you'll call the Helm release, for example camunda
 # Enter Zeebe cluster size (total number of Zeebe brokers in both Kubernetes clusters):
 ## for a dual-region setup we recommend 8.
 Resulting in 4 brokers per region.
 ```